maja-burrack/maja-burrack.github.io/_posts/2025-08-13-causal-machine-learning.md

 Unfortunately, we can't always observe the CATE directly, because that would require us to assign both treatment and no-treatment to the same unit.
 Since we can't observe it, we need methods for estimating it.

 There are several frameworks for estimating the CATE.
 Here, I will present three--in order of the simplest to the most complex.
 Common to all of them is that they employ machine learning methods to predict the outcome $Y$.
 The choice of machine learning algorithm is irrelevant, but tree-based methods like random forests or boosting trees are popular.
-The frameworks differ in how they use the fitted model to estimate the CATE.
+The frameworks differ in how they use the fitted model (or models) to estimate the CATE.
 The more complex frameworks will fit several models instead of one--some of them predicting other variables than the outcome.
-The choice of machine learning algorithm is commonly called the base-learner while the framework for estimating the CATE is called a meta-learner.
+The choice of machine learning algorithm is commonly called the base-learner, while the framework for estimating the CATE is called a meta-learner.

 ## The simplest method
 The S-learner is the simplest meta-learner.
 The "S" stands for "single" because we use a single model to estimate the outcome $Y$ from a set of input variables including the treatment variable $T$.
 By including the treatment variable as a feature, we can use the same model to make two predictions--one assuming treatment and one assuming no treatment.
 Then the CATE is just the difference between the two.